techidaily/site-ai-voice-clone/source/_posts/a-guide-on-starting-private-live-streams-on-youtube-for-2024.md

 ### What is Wondershare Virbo for YouTube Translation

- Many people know Wondershare’s Virbo as the leading platform for[AI Avatar video creation](https://virbo.wondershare.com/ai-avatar.html) .
+ Many people know Wondershare’s Virbo as the leading platform for [AI Avatar video creation](https://virbo.wondershare.com/ai-avatar.html) .
 But, recently, it unveiled some new features to further simplify the Avatar video creation process.
-If you don’t know, one of the fantastic new features is[AI video translation](https://virbo.wondershare.com/video-translation.html) .
+If you don’t know, one of the fantastic new features is [AI video translation](https://virbo.wondershare.com/video-translation.html) .

  It automatically detects and translates your voiceover in video content into different languages.
 All you need to do is upload your video and select the target language.
 That’s all.
 Virbo’s AI algorithm automatically translates and synchronizes the dubbing in your videos.
 This eliminates the need to manually add overdubs in post-production.
 This tool is available on Windows PC and Mobile Apps, and you can also use it online.